Automated Unit testing with codity

 Supported Languages

-• Python - Generates test_*.py files using pytest framework
+Generates test_*.py test files using pytest.

-• Ruby - Generates *_spec.rb files using RSpec framework
+Generates _spec.rb files using RSpec.

 Required GitHub App Permissions

-• Read access to metadata (required)
+• Read access: metadata

 CI Workflow Configuration

-• New pull requests (opened)
+• opened pull requests

-• Reopened pull requests (reopened)
+• reopened pull requests

 Go Testing Workflow